At a Glance

 - 2 references – where possible, we require 3 years\’ history

-- Qualification and registration – Qualified solicitor, barrister, Chartered Lawyer or Fellow of the Institute of Legal Executives holding a current practising certificate.
+- Qualification – Qualified solicitor, barrister with litigation conduct authorisation, Chartered Lawyer or Fellow of the Institute of Legal Executives with advocacy and litigation conduct practising rights.

-- DBS (Disclosure and Barring Service) clearance – this post is covered by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (amended in 2013).
+- DBS clearance – this post is covered by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (amended in 2013).
 Appointable candidates will be required to apply for a Standard Disclosure and Barring Service (DBS) check.
-Information provided by you or the DBS will be dealt with in a confidential manner and in accordance with the DBS Code of Practice which can be viewed here.
+Information provided by you or the DBS will be dealt with in a confidential manner and in accordance with the DBS Code of Practice.
 We have a policy on the Employment of Ex-Offenders and it is available upon request.

-As part your application, please submit your Curriculum Vitae and detailed Expression of Interest setting out how your skills and experience meet the requirements on the attached role profile
+As part your application, please submit your Curriculum Vitae (with your name removed) and detailed Expression of Interest setting out how your skills and experience meet the requirements on the attached role profile.

 We’re the local council for one of the UK’s most vibrant and diverse cities.